-- 98% of helpline users said they were satisfied or very satisfied with the service.
+- 97% of telephone helpline respondents said they were satisfied or very satisfied with the service.

-- 94% of website users said they were satisfied or very satisfied with the service.
+- 95% of our website users said they were satisfied or very satisfied with the service.

 - 91% of our social media users said they were satisfied or very satisfied with the service.

-- 97% of all users would recommend our helpline and online services to others.
+- 97% of respondents would recommend Contact to others.